 Will camp be affected this summer/fall?

 - Yes and no. Construction will be happening in peripheral areas this summer but not in the center of Frontier Town.
-The exception to this will be our main parking lot which means we may be moving the lot to another location (TBD soon).
+The exception to this will be our main parking lot which means we will be moving the lot to another location (old rodeo arena).
 While campers may hear the equipment during camp, there should be minimal disruption of camp activities.

 - We have been able to move the construction happening in the center of Frontier Town until after camp is done.
 This may have some limited effect on retreat and school groups but nothing that will infringe upon the RVR experience.